 Here are a few ways you can make your cat feel more comfortable in your home.

-In the wild, African Wildcats often take to the trees.
+In nature, cats often take to the trees.
 This keeps them hidden from predators, and gives them just the right vantage for surveying their territory and opportunistic hunting.

 How can you introduce these elements to your home?